 \section{Introduction}

-Let $\mathcal{A}=(\mathcal{A},\mathfrak{m},\sf k)$ be a local Artinian algebra over a field ${\sf k}=A/\mathfrak {m}$ where $\mathfrak m$ is the unique maximum ideal.
+Let $\mathcal{A}=(\mathcal{A},\mathfrak{m},\sf k)$ be a local Artinian algebra over a field ${\sf k}=\mathcal A/\mathfrak {m}$ where $\mathfrak m$ is the unique maximum ideal.
 The Jordan type of an element $\ell\in\mathfrak{m}$ is the partition $P_\ell$ with parts equal to the sizes of the Jordan blocks of its associated (nilpotent) multiplication map $\times\ell\colon \mathcal{A}\rightarrow \mathcal{A}$.
 The generic Jordan type of $\mathcal{A}$ is defined to be the largest partition $P_{\mathcal{A}}=P_\ell$, with respect to the dominance order on partitions, which occurs among the elements $\ell\in\mathfrak{m}$.
-It is known that the Jordan types $P_\ell$ are bounded above by the conjugate partitions $H^\vee(\mathcal{A})$ of their associated Hilbert functions $H(\A)$.
-We say that an element $\ell\in\mathfrak{m}$ has Strong Lefschetz Jordan Type (SLJT) if its Jordan type achieves this bound, i.e. if $P_\ell=H^\vee(\mathcal{A})$.
-We say that the algebra $\mathcal{A}$ has SLJT if it admits a SLJT element.
+It is known that the Jordan types $P_\ell$ are bounded above by the conjugate partitions $H(\mathcal{A})^\vee$ of their associated Hilbert functions $H(\A)$.
+We say that an element $\ell\in\mathfrak{m}$ has strong Lefschetz Jordan type (SLJT) if its Jordan type achieves this bound, i.e. if $P_\ell=H(\mathcal{A})^\vee$.
+We say that the algebra $\mathcal{A}$ has strong Lefschetz Jordan type if it admits a SLJT element.
 Our graded algebras $A$ (we use roman letters to distinguish this case) may or may not be \emph{standard graded}: that is, generated by $A_1$ over $A_0=\sf k$.
 When $A$ is standard graded one typically restricts to linear forms $\ell\in A_1$, and computes the generic linear Jordan type of $A$, $P_A$, as the largest Jordan type which occurs among the linear forms $\ell\in A_1$.
-We say that a linear form $\ell\in A_1$ is Strong Lefschetz (SL) if $P_\ell=H^\vee(A)$, the conjugate partition of the Hilbert function of $A$ corresponding to the grading on $A$.
+We say that a linear form $\ell\in A_1$ is strong Lefschetz (SL) if $P_\ell=H(A)^\vee$, the conjugate partition of the Hilbert function of $A$ corresponding to the grading on $A$.
 This Hilbert function $H(A)$ may in general be different from the Hilbert function $H(\mathcal{A})$, with respect to the filtration by powers of the maximal ideal $\mathfrak m_\A=\oplus_{k=1}^\infty A_k$, where $\mathcal A$ denotes the related local algebra.
-The Strong Lefschetz property of a linear form $\ell\in A_1$ is equivalent to the familiar condition that the multiplication maps $\times\ell^k\colon A_i\rightarrow A_{i+k}$ have maximal rank for all integers $i,k$.
+The strong Lefschetz property of a linear form $\ell\in A_1$ is equivalent to the familiar condition that the multiplication maps $\times\ell^k\colon A_i\rightarrow A_{i+k}$ have maximal rank for all integers $i,k$.
 We say that the graded algebra $A$ is strong Lefschetz (SL) if it admits a strong Lefschetz linear element.
 Let $A$, $B$, and $C$ be graded Artinian $\sf k$-algebras (not necessarily standard-graded).
 We say that $C$ is a free extension of $A$ with fiber $B$ if there is a map of graded algebras $\iota\colon A\rightarrow C$ making $C$ into a free $A$-module and there is an isomorphism of graded algebras $B\cong C/(\iota(\mathfrak{m}_A))$.
-The tensor product algebra $A\otimes_{\sf k}B$ is a free extension of $A$ with fiber $B$, and in fact a general free extension may be regarded as a deformed tensor product in a sense that we shall make precise.
+The tensor product algebra $A\otimes_{\sf k}B$ is a free extension of $A$ with fiber $B$, and one of our principal results is that a free extension may be regarded as a deformation of the tensor product (Theorem \ref{thm:def}).